<> Visual Artworks <>

 Analog Photography and darkroom practice (since 1970)

-Experimental Polaroids SX 70 using a variety of unorthodox methods (since 1976).
+Experimental Polaroids SX 70 using a variety of very unorthodox methods, also exposure and manipulation outside the Polaroid camera using a squeeze roller (since 1976).

 Art School from (1977-1983)

 Studied graphic and design in Bremen.
-Did not like the snobby, arty, chickymiggy general atmosphere.
+Did not like the snobby, arty, schiggymiggy general atmosphere.
 On the plus side the studies were inter-disciplinary, which meant access to all the different workshops.
 My professor Hermann Degkwitz was very competent teacher and a free thinker.
-He really appriciated and supported keen students, even if he did not like their artistic approach.
-Thomas became his drawing tutor and mainly mingled with other outsider students making use of the many different workshops in an autodidactic way to try different artistic disciplines.
+He really appreciated and supported keen students, even if he did not like their artistic approach.
+I became his drawing tutor and mainly mingled with other outsider students making use of the many different workshops in an autodidactic way to try out different artistic disciplines.
 This was the foundation of becoming a multi-artist.

 Mixed Media and Assemblages (since 1977)